Dinosaurs of the

 The Museum That Never Was

-City, success of the Crystal Palace dinosaurs in London reached
+York City, success of the Crystal Palace dinosaurs in London

-the ears of Andrew Green, head of the Board of Commissioners of
+reached the ears of Andrew Green, head of the Board of Commissioners

-be a nice addition.
-He wrote to Hawkins saying, "It gives me great
+would be a nice addition.
+He wrote to Hawkins saying, "It gives

-pleasure to propose to you to undertake the resuscitation of a
+me great pleasure to propose to you to undertake the resuscitation

-group of animals of the former periods of the American continent."
+of a group of animals of the former periods of the American

-history museum or society and was jealous of cities like Philadelphia
+natural history museum or society and was jealous of cities

 Hawkins came to the United States and established